Mauker1/MaterialSearchView/README.md

 This library is supported with a min SDK of 14.

+**Important note:** If you're still using version 1.0.3, it's recommended to upgrade to version 1.1.0.

 ## Usage

 To open the search view on your app, add the following code to your layout: